 In addition, leaders should be asking themselves regularly: how can I make it not just physically, but psychologically, safe for my people to work here every day?
-This approach is both a cornerstone of human-centered leadership and required by government regulation in most countries.
+This approach is both a cornerstone of human-centered leadership and required by government regulation in most places.

 Last but certainly not least, leaders must smash the stigma around mental health by opening up about their own challenges— just as these CEOs have done.

 2 – (Re-)evaluate company policy

-Working together, HR and senior management should ensure that company policy ideally:
+Working together, HR and senior management should ensure that company policy:

 - Offers flexible working hours

 - Allows employees who are unwell (mentally and/or physically) adequate time off